How to administer Azure Cache for Redis

 No. Reboot isn't available for the Enterprise tier yet.
 Reboot is available for Basic, Standard and Premium tiers.The settings that you see on the Resource menu under Administration depend on the tier of your cache.
 You don't see Reboot when using a cache from the Enterprise tier.

-The maintenance window applies to Redis server updates and updates to the Operating System of the VMs hosting the cache.
-The maintenance window does not apply to Host OS updates to the Hosts hosting the cache VMs or other Azure Networking components.
-In rare cases, where caches are hosted on older models (you can tell if your cache is on an older model if the DNS name of the cache resolves to a suffix of "cloudapp.net", "chinacloudapp.cn", "usgovcloudapi.net" or "cloudapi.de"), the maintenance window won't apply to Guest OS updates either.
+The update channel and maintenance window applies to Redis server updates and updates to the Operating System of the VMs hosting the cache.
+The update channel and maintenance window does not apply to Host OS updates to the Hosts hosting the cache VMs or other Azure Networking components.
+In rare cases, where caches are hosted on older models the maintenance window won't apply to Guest OS updates either.
+You can tell if your cache is on an older model if the DNS name of the cache resolves to a suffix of

-Currently, no option is available to configure a reboot or scheduled updates for an Enterprise tier cache.
+Currently, no option is available to configure an update channel or scheduled updates for an Enterprise tier cache.

 To specify a maintenance window, check the days you want and specify the maintenance window start hour for each day.
 Then, select OK.
 The maintenance window time is in UTC and can only be configured on an hourly basis.